Rubus calycinus

 Rubus calycinus is a species of flowering plant in the rose family.

-Is a low-growing perennial plant with creeping, semi-woody main stems up to 3 metres long that root at the nodes and form dense carpets of growth on the ground.
-The fruit is produced on erect, sparsely branched or unbranched lateral stems up to 20cm tall that grow from the leaf nodes.
+It forms a low-growing perennial plant with creeping, semi-woody main stems up to 3 m long that root at the nodes and form dense carpets of growth on the ground.
+The fruit is produced on erect, sparsely branched or unbranched lateral stems up to 20 cm tall that grow from the leaf nodes.